You know they're

 cream puffs, and guri guri for omiyage.

-10. They think the four food groups are starch, Spam, fried food, and fruit
+10. They think the four food groups are starch, Spam, fried food, and

 punch.